JEE Main Eligibility Criteria 2021- Check Age limit, Aggregate Marks

 H.S.C - Vocational examination

-For admission to IITs, General Certificate Education (GCE) exam (London/Cambridge/Sri Lanka) at Advanced level (A).
+General Certificate Education (GCE) examination (London/Cambridge/Sri Lanka) at the Advanced (A) level

 Name of State/ Union Territory (UT)